Create expanding/collapsing sections in an article

 To implement this functionality, create two snippets to handle the styling and expand/collapse logic and edit Custom HTML in Style > Settings to handle the rest of the logic.

-3. Give your snippet a name (such as Begin Show/Hide Section).
+3. Enter a Snippet Name, such as Begin Show/Hide Section.
 The Merge Code Name will auto-generate from the Snippet Name, though you can also override this to something shorter.

-4. Add a Snippet Description, like: Put this snippet before a section of text you want to hide with a "+" expanding section.
-Note: you'll need to place the separate snippet "End Show/Hide" at the end of the section of text in order to have this snippet work correctly.
+4. Enter a Snippet Description, like: Put this snippet before a section of text you want to hide with a "+" expanding section.
+Note: you'll need to place the separate snippet "End Show/Hide" at the end of the section of text in order to have this snippet work correctly..

 6. Copy the script below and paste it into the Code Editor: